 Phase 1 habitat surveys list this habitat as B5 Marshy grassland.

 Purple moor grass and rush pasture is a national priority habitat.

 Where rush pasture is found alongside a flush, then it is included within the national Upland flush priority habitat.

-The National Vegetation Classification (NVC) categories for rush pastures in Barnsley are:
+National Vegetation Classification (NVC) categories for Rush Pastures in Barnsley are:

 For this reason rush pasture is a local priority habitat.

 with rush pasture present:

 5 Royd moor reservoir?